 Another factor differentiating Rotorua from Taupo is EBOP's decision to promulgate its proposed land use management controls before agreement had been reached, across the community, and with government.
-That has highlighted the fact that there is "no free lunch" in terms of reducing future nutrient exports.
-Because the rule has been promulgated before agreement has been reached on how the costs, (including opportunity costs) of change should be allocated, it is comparatively easy for different interest groups to see themselves as expected to carry more than their share of the cost of change and other interest groups to be free-riding on that.
+That highlighted the fact that there is "no free lunch" in terms of reducing future nutrient exports.
+Because the rule was promulgated before agreement had been reached on how the costs, (including opportunity costs) of change should be allocated, it is comparatively easy for different interest groups to see themselves as expected to carry more than their share of the cost of change and other interest groups to be free-riding on that.

-It is likely that, in contrast, interest groups in Taupo may not yet have fully thought through the potential impact on them as they have not yet seen what land use controls will need to be in place.
+It is likely that, in contrast, interest groups in Taupo at the time broad agreement appeared to have been reached may not have fully thought through the potential impact on them as they had not yet seen what land use controls would need to be in place.